akshaypratapsigmoid/DBT_ASSIGNMENT/Peer_Learning_Document.md

 * Basically ```dbt init``` helps to set up a ```connection profile``` so that one can start working quickly.
 * It __prompts__ for each piece of information that __dbt needs__ to connect to that database: things like ```account```, ```user```, ```password```, etc
 * Eventually, it will __create__ a __folder__ with the necessary ```files and folders``` to get ```started```
-* Here I have used Snowflake database and provided the credential for the same while specifying information in dbt init.
+* Here Karan have used Snowflake database and provided the credential for the same while specifying information in dbt init.
 * All the details regarding the connection are stored in the default location is ```~/.dbt/profiles.yml```.

 ## Question 1 / Question 2 :